 For others.
 If you want to choose your projector lumen based on your purpose.
 Here are some standard numbers of the lumen.
 Business: 1500 lumens, home theater, and gaming 2000 lumens.

 Why are Chinese projectors bad in terms of Lumens or Lux?

 Most of the Chinese projectors are not promising.
 They are something else in the online market.
 And the reality is completely different.
 They advertise 7000 lux.
 Which is not even close to that number.
 Not only in terms of brightness.
 They also lie for the resolution.

 On the advertisement, it will support 1080p or native 1080p, other than this 4k support.
 Which is also not true.
 They’re Just 480p.
 If you want to read more about this topic you can read this article on How Good (or Bad) Are Those Cheap LED Projectors.
-There chinse projector are got busted.
+Their chines projector got busted.

 So now you know.
-Which brightness metric do you have to go with.
+Which brightness metric do you have to go with?
 When you are choosing the projector.
 When you have to compare the Lux vs Lumens projector.
 In this case, you have to choose the Lumens.
-Which is the better metric for the brightness.
+Which is the better metric for brightness?
 While choosing the projector.

 If you confuse between the Lumens and ANSI lumens.
 It will be better to go with the ANSI lumens.
 Because the ANSI is more accurate than the Normal Lumens.

-And the last one, most of the Chinese projectors are garbage.
+And the last one, most Chinese projectors are garbage.
 If you have a good investment.
-Go with the well-known projector manufacturer.
+Go with a well-known projector manufacturer.